 El Pueyo de Jaca

-This little historic village sits on the shore of Búbal reservoir where the Gállego and Caldarés rivers meet.
+This little historic village sits at 1.091 meters high on the shore of Búbal reservoir where the Gállego and Caldarés rivers meet.

 Special mention must be given to the Concellar bridge, built over the Caldarés river as part of the Royal Path, which dates back to 1550 although it was later rebuilt again.